-Microservices seem to be gaining acceptance on the sector by the day.
-Architectures based on this type of service are increasingly becoming more popular.
-In fact, many people see them as the future of IT architecture and believe that they are a fundamental component for the digital transformation of companies.
+Microservices are being adopted by new organisations constantly.
+Architectures based on this type of service are now extremely popular.
+In fact, many people see them as the future of IT architecture and believe that they are a fundamental component for digital transformation.
 But what are microservices?
 What are their features?
 What are their advantages and disadvantages?
 Find out in this post.

-What are microservices?
-Microservices are a software development system that has become greatly popular during the last few years.
-Even though many people found them to be interesting, not everyone has dared to put them to practice.
-In fact, it is now that most developers are discovering how microservices positively influence aspects such as project times, performance and stability.
+Microservices are a software development system that has become greatly popular.
+Though many find them to be interesting, not everyone is brave enough to put them into practice.
+Increasingly now, developers are discovering how microservices offer positive benefits in areas such as project delivery times, performance and stability.

 Microservices set forth their own architecture.
-While in a monolithic architecture the application is developed as a single unit, a microservices architecture works with a set of small services which are executed independently and autonomously.
+While with a monolithic architecture an application is developed as a single unit, a microservices architecture works with a set of smaller services which are executed independently and autonomously.
 Each of them may even be written in a different programming language.
-This type of service enables us to have more flexible and adaptable IT infrastructures, since when modifying a single service, it is unnecessary to modify the rest of the infrastructure.
+This type of service enables us to have more flexible and adaptable IT infrastructures, since when modifying a single service, it is now not necessary to modify the rest of the infrastructure.

-“While in a monolithic architecture the application is developed as a single unit, a microservices architecture works with a set of small services which are executed independently and autonomously.”
+“While in a monolithic architecture the application is developed as a single unit, a microservices architecture works with a set of smaller services which are executed independently and autonomously.”

-Microservices communicate with each other through, for example, HTTP requests to their APIs.
+Microservices communicate with each other using protocols such as HTTP to their respective APIs.
 In order to accomplish this, there should be a minimum number of microservices whose function is to manage common elements.

-Without a doubt, one of the strong suits of this type of services is its scalability.
-If we develop a project based on this method, an application or tool will result from a combination of several independent services that are deployed as needed.
-This will result in a modular application that may be expanded or reduced depending on the company goals at each specific moment.
+Without doubt, one of the strengths of this type of service implementation lies is its scalability.
+If we develop a project based on this method, an application or tool will draw upon a combination of several independent services that are deployed as needed.
+This will result in a modular application that may be expanded or reduced depending on the goals of the company at any given time.

 Microservices common features

-- Characteristics of its organisation: The way in which they are organised implies a contrast with the monolithic environment, since they account for aspects such as the capabilities, needs and preferences of the business or client where they are to be implemented.
+- Characteristics of its organisation: The way in which they are organised is in contrast with a monolithic environment, since they adapt at a granular level for aspects such as the capabilities, needs and preferences of the business or client where they are to be implemented.
 As for the architecture, multi-purpose modules are used, achieving the creation of a common module for everyone, offering a specific service.
-Undoubtedly, the greatest advantage is time savings and convenience in maintenance tasks, making sure the rest of the team can complete their workday while maintaining a module.
+Undoubtedly, the greatest advantage is time saving and convenience in maintenance tasks, making sure the rest of the team can complete their tasks while maintaining a module.

-- Characteristics of their warnings and actions: Since several services are communicated, we need to have warning and action systems in case there is any failure on these services.
-In other words, we would get a warning, an e-mail would be sent to support, etc. This system is beneficial, since it favours a good operation between the remaining functional modules.
+- Characteristics of their warnings and actions: Since several services are operational, we need to have warning and action systems in case there is any failure in these services.
+For example, in the case of an issue, we would get a warning, an e-mail would be sent to support, etc. This system is beneficial, since it maintains a good operation between the remaining functional modules.

-We now know what microservices are, as well as their architecture and main characteristics.
-We will therefore describe some of their advantages and disadvantages.
+We now know what microservices are, having briefly explored their architecture and main characteristics.
+We will now look at some of their advantages and disadvantages.

 - Minimal work team